falicitt/warm-fuzzies/README.md

 - askfor help from facilitators

 5. How will you make sure everyone feels included?
+- check-in with each other
+- ask for help when needed

 6. How will you decide who needs to be present for which conversations
+- mainly everyone would be involved, unless it's a specific problem

 7. How will we work (what roles and what agile rituals will we use etc)
 - Frontend Lead: Andrea
 - Gitkeeper: Cassie
 - Scrum Master: Chris
 - Product owner: Emma

+-reflect
+-standup (10-min timer)
+-sprints
+-pivots
+-retrospective

 8. How will you survive (Will you eat together?
 How will you break the tension?
 What is your fun times plan?)
-Put all this in a document you can refer to, a README is a good place, or wherever all your documentation will be and come show us!
+- timtams
+- boardgame
+- try and have a laugh
+- cuppa tea

 Things to think of WHILE planning your project and AFTER discussing the things above: